If you’ve got minor bleach burns on scalp that won’t heal or scabs that won’t go away, here’s how to treat scabs on scalp from bleach.

 I have dark brown curly hair, and this means every time I want to color my tresses a lighter shade like blonde or ash brown (or even go crazy with colors like pink or blue) I need to bleach my hair.

 And while it’s a safe enough thing if you follow the instructions right or go to a professional.
-Sometimes, a DIY bleach session can end in disaster, trust me I’ve been there.
+Sometimes, a DIY bleach session can end in disaster.

-But if you’ve used them on your head by mistake or messed up with the bleach to developer ratio, you could end up with slight burns on your scalp which turn to scabs as they dry.
+If you’ve used the wrong bleach to developer ratio for example, you could end up with slight burns on your scalp which turn to scabs as they dry.

 Use A Humidifier For Relief